itsjhonnny/Ares-Privacy-Policy-/privacy policy.md

 ## **Ares Privacy Policy**
-### By using Flantic you accept with its privacy policy.
+### By using Ares you accept with its privacy policy.

 ## 1. What does it store?